ElvinEfendi/space-saving/README.md

 # Space Saving
 Space Saving is an efficient counter based algorithm to find all frequent and top-k frequent items in a stream.
 This is the implementation of it as an Nginx Lua module to discover frequent items in a given stream.
 The implementation uses time based sliding window to focus on an interval of time rather than the whole history.
 Space Saving is deterministic but it solves a relaxed version of the original frequent items discovery problem.
 That being said, it can report if its output is guaranteed to be sound.
-It should also be noted that this module does not implement the Stream-Summary data structure described in the original paper([1]).
+It should also be noted that this module does not implement the Stream-Summary data structure described in the original paper([1]), that means complexity of processing of an item will be linear with the number of counters.

 ## Usage